Mars Opposition 2022

 For drawing help check here: What's up article/drawing Mars.

-If you love the red planet as much as Astra does, check out Astra's Star Gate's main page on Mars, the 3 Faces of Mars page!
+If you love the red planet as much as Astra does, check out the Astra's Stargate main page on Mars, the 3 Faces of Mars page!